-We disclose all methods and treatment changes to the MRC via confidential communications.
-Our general approach is to notify the marketplace of methods changes which a client may choose to take into account when making business decisions via the Pre-Survey Bulletin.
-Occasionally, we may also include details regarding market-specific statistical treatments usually reserved for our confidential MRC communications in the Pre-Survey Bulletin.
+Occasionally, we may also include details regarding market-specific statistical treatments usually reserved for our confidential MRC communications in the PSB.
 Should we determine that a change in a market-specific statistical treatment warrants disclosure to the general marketplace, but we are unable to pre-disclose that change because the survey has already begun, we will publish that disclosure on the next issue of the Pre-Survey Bulletin.
-We remain committed, however, to pre-notifying the marketplace of any methods change to which a client may act in reliance upon via the Pre Survey Bulletin.